adityamamta/Up-business/README.md

 - Mobile-First design methodology, optimized for all screen sizes.
 - Built with HTML, CSS, and JavaScript for smooth and dynamic user interactions.

-💼 Contact me on my linkedin.
+💼 Contact me on linkedin.
 [Linkedin](https://www.linkedin.com/in/adityamamta/)